p-dazzeo/realm/backend/DEVELOPER_ROADMAP.md

 - [x] New modular structure is in place

 ### 🎯 Phase 2 Complete When:
-- [ ] Projects module provides enhanced management
+- [x] Projects module provides enhanced management ✅ ACHIEVED!
 - [ ] Chat module enables LLM conversations
 - [ ] GenDoc module generates documentation
-- [ ] All modules are properly isolated
+- [x] All modules are properly isolated ✅ ACHIEVED!

 ### 📋 Phase 3 Complete When:
 - [ ] Authentication system is functional